1uckyneo/jagdai/packages/jagdai/README.md

 ### Query and consume state

-The `useQuery` field in the object returned by `create` is a React Hook that allows you to query and consume the state declared in the query field of the Store.
+The `useStoreQuery` field in the object returned by `create` is a React Hook that allows you to query and consume the state declared in the query field of the Store.

 You must pass it a selector as an argument so that it can listen for changes to the subscribed states and decide whether to re-render the component.

-> Here, `useQuery` is associated with `CounterStore`, so we have renamed it to `useCounterQuery` (you should do the same).
+> Here, `useStoreQuery` is associated with `CounterStore`, so we have renamed it to `useCounterQuery` (you should do the same).

 For example, if you subscribe to the count field in the `query`, the component will only re-render when `count` updates.